ginpei/docker-rails-example/README.md

 These steps should be described in the project's README documentation.

 1. Clone the repository
-2. Build an image
-3. Up
+2. Up
-4. Initialize database
+3. Initialize database

 Let's say the project is named "the-great-app".